ddai3857/Playlist-To-MP3/README.md

 **Goal**

-    Gain experience with accessing APIs and using Python Selenium
+    Gain experience with APIs and using Python Selenium